acorg/lispmds/README.md

 ## Install Caskroom

+This step is redundant in 10.12, cask is intalled with homebrew initially.
+And caskroom.io domain was taken.

-We make use of brew [Caskroom](http://caskroom.io/), so you'll need that
+~~We make use of brew [Caskroom](http://caskroom.io/), so you'll need that
 too:

 ```
 $ brew install caskroom/cask/brew-cask
 ```
+~~

 ## Set up your shell environment